tnakajo42/push_swap/README.md

 ```
 # EVALUATIONS

-You can evaluate every 42 project with the link below.<br>
+You can evaluate every 42 projects with the link below.<br>
 https://rphlr.github.io/42-Evals/